Business Valuation in Divorce | 9 FAQs You Must Know

 The court can also appoint a valuation expert in certain situations, particularly if there is a dispute over the chosen appraisers or the presented valuations.

-The process of business valuations in divorce aims to be as fair as possible to both parties, ensuring an equitable division of assets.
+The process of business valuations in divorce aims to be as fair as possible to both parties, ensuring an equitable division of marital assets.

 Selection of a Valuator: